mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 covered in factories, mines or cyclopean barracks for the billions of Feskals who labour here.
-The Barnai population of Trossachs is less than ten million – this is by far the lowest Barnai/Feskal ratio anywhere in the League and there are some Feskals in the Barrack- cities who have never even seen a Barnai.
+The Barnai population of Trossachs is less than ten million – this is by far the lowest Barnai/Feskal ratio anywhere in the League and there are some Feskals in the Barrack-cities who have never even seen a Barnai.
 Strend agents have tried to foment disputes and industrial action on Trossachs but the notoriously stoic Feskals refuse to be incited.